ilealm/cracking-practices/cracking_practices/weighted_graphs/README.md

 # Problem

-Implement Dijkstra's algorithm to find the sortest path in a weigted graph.
+- Implement Dijkstra's algorithm to find the sortest path in a weigted graph.

-Also, detect a cycle in undirected graphs.
+- Detect a cycle in undirected graphs.

+- Implement minimum spanning tree.

 ### PROBLEM DOMAIN